Kool & the Gang: 1979–1988: J.T. Taylor, Deodato partnership, and commercial peak

-In 1987, the band completed a 50-city tour of the US.
+In 1987, the group completed a 50-city tour of the US.
 The tour included the group establishing their own public service program, devised by Robert Bell and Taylor, which encouraged school children to pursue education, giving free tickets to those with perfect attendance.
 The group rehearsed their stage show with a choreographer at Prince's studio at Paisley Park.
-At the time of the tour's start, the band ceased producing adverts with Schlitz beer because of their new image towards children and that they felt it had run its course.
+At the time of the tour's start, the group ceased producing adverts with Schlitz beer because of their new image towards children and that they felt it had run its course.
 After the tour, Taylor left Kool & the Gang to pursue a solo career.
 He returned in 1996 for their State of Affairs album.